Formguru/guru-expressjs-example/README.md

 #### Testing from the CLI

-To test the `/analyze-video` endpoint from the command line, you can use tools like curl.
+To test the `/analyze-video` endpoint from the command line, you can use tools like `curl`.

 Here's how you can do it:

-- Make sure the video file test_squat.mp4 is present in the root directory of the project.
+- Make sure the video file `test.mp4` is present in `/videos`.
 - Run the following command:

 ```bash